LauraKirby/aspera-ibm-analytics-api/setup.md

    Keep this page open.

-1. <!-- We're missing something here - did the "touch config.yml" step get deleted? --> Add the constants (e.g. `ORGANIZATION_NAME` ) listed below; however, update the values with information that is specific to you (e.g. `'my-company-name'`).
+1. <!-- We're missing something here - did the "touch config.yml" step get deleted? --> Add the constants (for example, `ORGANIZATION_NAME` ) listed below; however, update the values with information that is specific to you (for example, `'my-company-name'`).

    ```CLIENT_ID = BNMWnBP3Rg